Carrie Fisher’s Family Wants To Honor Heroic Passengers Who Gave Her Few More Days By Reviving Her Heart

 “For my mother — for being too stubborn and thoughtful to die,” the late actress writes.
 “I love you, but that whole emergency, almost dying thing, wasn’t funny.
 Don’t even THINK about doing it again in any form.”

 A day after Carrie died, her mother Debbie Reynolds also passed away at the age of 84.
 Debbie’s claim to fame was her legendary role in the musical Singin’ in the Rain.
-Apart from her stellar career as a film, theatre, and television actress, Debbie was known as a movie memorabilia collector.
+Apart from her stellar career as a film, theater, and television actress, Debbie was known as a movie memorabilia collector.

 It’s truly a tough time for the family but Billie broke her silence about the deaths of her mother and grandmother.